pacslab/chatapp/README.md

 An example chat application

 ## Usage
+Please note that you need to obtain your credential for the private registry (see project description) and create a secret named `regcred` in the `chatapp` namespace before deploying the example chat application.

 The [`chatapp.yaml`](./chatapp.yaml) file describes the Kubernetes objects for the application.
 Please use the following commands to deploy the chat application to the namespace `chatapp` on a Kubernetes cluster.

 ```